MayCXC/maycxc.github.io/_posts/2019-2-24-race-to-the-bottom.md

 of the possible moves in our traversal are performed in an arbitrary order.
 Ideally, they would be performed in an order more likely to find a path to `EXIT`, or they would be performed at the same time.

+This is a good time to indulge a bad habit.
+Every time I use streams, I end up adding `.parallel()` somewhere in the pipeline for gits and shiggles.
+Sometimes it breaks, sometimes it doesn't, and sometimes it ends up somewhere between...

 ```
 return IntStream.range(0,compass.length())
-  .parallel() // big if true
+  .parallel() // right here
   .mapToObj( s -> compass.charAt(s) + walk(y+senses[s][0],x+senses[s][1]) )
   .filter( s -> s.charAt(s.length()-1) == EXIT )
   .findAny()
   .orElse(Character.toString(map[y][x]));
 ```

-Enter the parallel DFS.
+...enter the parallel DFS.
 Instead of finding paths in the arbitrary encounter order of the compass, we start a recursive race to the exit, and find paths in the encounter order of the time they take to return.
 In general, longer paths take longer to find.
 As a result, the parallel DFS finds the shortest traversal